danielwegener/logback-kafka-appender/README.md

 Another implication is how evenly our log messages are distributed across all available partitions and therefore balanced between multiple brokers.

-The order may or may not be important, depending on the intended consumer-audience (e.g. a logstash indexer will reorder all message by its timestamp anyway).
+The order of log messages may or may not be important, depending on the intended consumer-audience (e.g. a logstash indexer will reorder all message by its timestamp anyway).
-The kafka producer client uses a messages key as partitioner.
+The kafka producer client uses a message key as partitioner.
 Thus `logback-kafka-appender` supports the following partitioning strategies:

 | Strategy   | Description  |
 |---|---|